Situation awareness: Endsley's Cognitive Model of SA

 Experience and training have a significant impact on people's ability to develop SA, due to its impact on the development of mental models that reduce processing demands and help people to better prioritize their goals.
 In addition, it has been found that individuals vary in their ability to acquire SA; thus, simply providing the same system and training will not ensure similar SA across different individuals.
 Research has shown that there are a number of factors that make some people better at SA than others including differences in spatial abilities and multi-tasking skills.

-Criticism of model

-Early criticisms of the SA construct and the model have largely been unfounded and addressed.

-(1) "...models of SA refer to cognitive processes in general terms, but do not specify exactly what processes are involved and to what extent."